merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-data.md

 - concatenate all remaining KOfam profiles into one file and run `hmmpress` on them
 - parse the flat text file for each KEGG module and the JSON file for each BRITE hierarchy
 - store the MODULE and BRITE information in the %(modules-db)s
+- parse the flat text files from KEGG Orthology and KEGG REACTION and organize these into a table for metabolic modeling

 An important thing to note about this option is that it has rigid expectations for the format of the KEGG data that it works with.
 Future updates to KEGG may break things such that the data can no longer be directly obtained from KEGG or properly processed.
 In the sad event that this happens, you will have to download KEGG from one of our archives instead.

 ### The --only-download option

+The `--only-download` flag works for `KOfam` mode and `modules` mode.

-Suppose you only want to download data from KEGG, but you don't need a %(modules-db)s - at least not right away.
+Suppose you only want to download data from KEGG without processing it.
+For instance, perhaps you don't need a %(modules-db)s or you don't want `hmmpress` to be run on the KOfam profiles.
 You can instruct this program to stop after downloading by providing the `--only-download` flag:

 {{ codestart }}
-anvi-setup-kegg-data --download-from-kegg \
+anvi-setup-kegg-data --mode modules \
                        --only-download \
                        --kegg-data-dir /path/to/directory/KEGG
 {{ codestop }}

 It's probably a good idea in this case to specify where you want this data to go using `--kegg-data-dir`, to make sure you can find it later.

-Actually, in addition to downloading the data, the program will also do a bit of processing on the KOfam profiles: it will remove those without bitscore thresholds, concatenate the remaining profiles into one file, and run `hmmpress` on them.
-But no database will be created when this flag is used.

 {:.notice}
-This option is primarily useful for developers to test `anvi-setup-kegg-data` - for instance, so that you can download the data once and run the database setup option (`--only-database`) multiple times.
+This option is primarily useful for developers to test `anvi-setup-kegg-data` - for instance, so that you can download the data once and run the database setup option (`--only-processing`) multiple times.
 However, if non-developers find another practical use-case for this flag, we'd be happy to add those ideas here.
 Send us a message, or feel free to edit this file and pull request your changes on the anvi'o Github repository. :)

-### The --only-database option
+### The --only-processing option

+The `--only-processing` flag works for `KOfam` mode and `modules` mode.

 Let's say you already have KEGG data on your computer that you got by running this program with the `--only-download` flag.
-Now you want to turn this data into a %(modules-db)s.
-To do that, run this program using the `--only-database` flag and provide the location of the pre-downloaded KEGG data:
+Now you want to process the HMM files, or turn the MODULES data into a %(modules-db)s.
+To do that, run this program using the `--only-processing` flag and provide the location of the pre-downloaded KEGG data:

 {{ codestart }}
-anvi-setup-kegg-data --download-from-kegg \
+anvi-setup-kegg-data --mode modules \
-                       --only-database \
+                       --only-processing \
                        --kegg-data-dir /path/to/directory/KEGG
 {{ codestop }}

 {:.notice}
 The KEGG data that you already have on your computer has to be in the format expected by this program, or you'll run into errors.
 Pretty much the only reasonable way to get the data into the proper format is to run this program with the `--only-download` option.
 Otherwise you would have to go through a lot of manual file-changing shenanigans - possible, but not advisable.

-One more note: since this flag is most often used for testing the database setup capabilities of this program, which entails running `anvi-setup-kegg-data -D --only-database` multiple times on the same KEGG data directory, there is an additional flag that may be useful in this context.
+One more note: since this flag is most often used for testing the database setup capabilities of this program, which entails running `anvi-setup-kegg-data --mode modules --only-processing` multiple times on the same KEGG data directory, there is an additional flag that may be useful in this context.
 To avoid having to manually delete the created modules database each time you run, you can use the `--overwrite-output-destinations` flag:

 {{ codestart }}
-anvi-setup-kegg-data --download-from-kegg \
+anvi-setup-kegg-data --mode modules \
-                       --only-database \
+                       --only-processing \
                        --kegg-data-dir /path/to/directory/KEGG \
                        --overwrite-output-destinations
 {{ codestop }}

 ### Avoiding BRITE setup

-As of anvi'o `v7.1-dev` or later, KEGG BRITE hierarchies are added to the %(modules-db)s when running this program with the `-D` (`--download-from-kegg`) option.
+As of anvi'o `v7.1-dev` or later, KEGG BRITE hierarchies are added to the %(modules-db)s when running this program with `--mode modules`.
 If you don't want this cool new feature - because you are a rebel, or adverse to change, or something is not working on your computer, whatever - then fine.
 You can use the `--skip-brite-hierarchies` flag:

 {{ codestart }}
-anvi-setup-kegg-data -D --skip-brite-hierarchies
+anvi-setup-kegg-data --mode modules --skip-brite-hierarchies
 {{ codestop }}

 Hopefully it makes sense to you that this flag does not work when setting up from a KEGG snapshot that already includes BRITE data in it.